IndrajeetPatil/dotInternals/README.md

 The goal of `{dotInternals}` is to set apart names of internal functions from the ones exported by adding a dot (`.`) in front of their name.

+This may stem from either your personal taste or from team/organization’s coding guidelines.
+The package automates this task in a scalable manner, which comes in handy for large legacy projects with tons of internal functions.

 For example, here are how functions can be renamed depending on whether they are exported or not: